-Denison recognizes and is deeply respectful of the fact the that Wheeler River Project is located within the boundaries of Treaty 10, and is in the heart of the traditional territory of the English River First Nation and in the homeland of the Métis of Saskatchewan.
+Denison recognizes and is deeply respectful of the fact the that Wheeler River Project is located within the boundaries of Treaty 10, and is in the heart of the traditional territory of the ERFN and in the homeland of the Métis of Saskatchewan.

 Denison has undertaken many meaningful engagement activities with respect to Denison's Environmental Assessment studies for the Wheeler River Project.
 Denison met with multiple interested parties to discuss its Environmental Assessment studies and Project components and funded Indigenous land use studies.
-The Company also conducted site tours for the Indigenous and municipal leaders for communities of interest and representatives of the CNSC and SKMOE, including two site tours in 2019 and another site tour in 2022 (tours were curtailed during 2020 and 2021 due to COVID-19 travel and other restrictions).
+Denison has entered into funding agreements with each of ERFN, the KML, the YNLRO (with and for the Athabasca Nations and Athabasca Communities), and the Métis Nation - Saskatchewan, to support significantly enhanced participation in the environmental assessment process for the Wheeler River project.